How you can help your clients as they pivot their giving to better support their community

 When donors are flexible with their giving, they can support the present needs of the community, in addition to continuing to support initiatives and organizations they already care about.
 As a community foundation, we have our finger on the pulse of the community and work closely with our nonprofit partners to make sure we are aware of their needs.

-“One of our donors wanted to donate $100,000 — but wasn’t sure who needed the money more — frontline workers or people who had lost their jobs and homes,” said Philanthropic Advisor Aurea Gerard.
+“One of our donors wanted to donate $100,000 — but wasn’t sure who needed the money more — frontline workers or people who had lost their jobs and homes,” said Director of Philanthropic Services Aurea Gerard.
 “I suggested splitting her grant down the middle, giving $50,000 to the Minnesota Disaster Recovery Fund (MDRF) and $50,000 to Community Sharing Fund.”

 “ Two of our fundholders who primarily give to environmental causes pivoted their grantmaking to support food shelters and banks because they saw a need in the community.”